Tokyo: a brief travel guide

 1) Sensoji Temple

 Sensoji, Tokyo’s oldest temple, is an ancient Buddhist temple located in Asakusa, Tokyo.
 The first temple was founded in 645 AD and has a rich history.
-It is dedicated to Kannon , the bodhisattva of compassion.
+It is dedicated to Kannon, the bodhisattva of compassion.
 It is visited by a large number of people and seems always busy.
-A lot of women wearing the traditional kimono visit the place in order to have their photos taken.
-Take your time there, wander the site and admire it from every angle.
+Many women wearing the traditional kimono visit the place in order to have their photos taken.
+Take your time there, wander around the site, and admire it from every angle.
 The Skytree is also visible from there.
-Book your tour now!

 2) Tokyo Imperial Palace

 The Imperial Palace is the main residence of the Emperor of Japan.
-It is a huge area which comprises a lot of parks and historical buildings.
-Some of the gardens are open to the public and they are really magnificent.
+It is a vast area which comprises a lot of parks and historical buildings.
+Some of the gardens are open to the public and they are truly magnificent.
 I had read on the internet that someone should book in advance in order to visit the place.
-I didn’t book anything, but I had no trouble getting the tour led by a Japanese guide and explore the area.
+I didn’t book anything, but I had no trouble joining a tour led by a Japanese guide and exploring the area.

 3) Meiji Shrine